-Organic Farming is the farming in union with Mother Nature whereby no manmade chemicals are used on the farm, right from the seeds to harvesting stage.
-Instead the farmer uses the farm leftovers like cow dung, cow urine, green mulching etc to use them as nutrients and also for doing any pest / disease management.
-Organic farming doesn’t believe the killing the pests, moths or any other insects but respects the nature value chain and their roles.
-Instead, it allows everyone to co-exist on a farm while using things like multi cropping, trap crops, concept of friend Pests to do farming.
-The focus is also on improving the soil strength by increasing its carbon footprint naturally and encouraging natural bio-organism to grow within the soil.
+Organic farming doesn’t believe the killing pests, moths, or any other insects but respects the nature value chain and their roles.
+Instead, it allows everyone to co-exist on a farm while using things like multi-cropping, trap crops, the concept of friend Pests to do farming.
+The focus is also on improving the soil’s strength by increasing its carbon footprint naturally and encouraging natural bio-organisms to grow within the soil.

-So, in that respect the Organic Food and Inorganic food differs in following ways:
+So, in that respect the Organic Food and Inorganic food differs in the following ways:

 - Organic food, because it is not grown using any kind of synthetic fertilizers etc, will be smaller in size as compared to Inorganic food which will grow bigger in size due to these artificial growth promoters.

 - Organic food may also not be as shiny as its In-organic counterpart as it is not sprayed with colours, chemicals to increase the shelf life or to look fresh and beautiful.